Download in PDF (91 KB)

 Will any personal information be publicly disclosed?

 DSC’s Annual Report will include an annual review of practice and the systemic issues surrounding disability service provision, but we will not include any information that can identify you or your loved ones.
 Illustrative case studies may be used to highlight practice issues.
 Case studies will be based on a composite of facts and themes arising from our investigations.

 What will be the outcomes of the investigation process?

 Where necessary, we may require service providers to take action as a result of these investigations.
-DSC will provide a report to the Minister and the Secretary to DHHS after every investigation.
+DSC will provide a report to the Minister and the Secretary to DFFH after every investigation.
 These reports will not be publicly available.